Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 Syracuse Stats and Trends

-- Thus far this season Syracuse has two wins against the spread.
+- So far this year Syracuse has two wins against the spread.

-- Syracuse's games this season have gone over the total in one out of three opportunities (33.3%).
+- Syracuse's games this season have hit the over one time in three opportunities (33.3%).

-- Syracuse is 2-0 against the spread and 2-0 overall when the team records more than 12.3 points.
+- When Syracuse puts up more than 12.3 points, it is 2-0 against the spread and 2-0 overall.

-- When Syracuse piles up more than 234 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Syracuse picks up over 234 yards, the team is 2-1 against the spread and 2-1 overall.

-- This season the Orange have turned the ball over five times, three more than the Flames' takeaways (2).
+- The Orange have turned the ball over five times this season, three more turnovers than the Flames have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.